 Website: Port Stanley Terminal Rail

-Enjoy the ride that the Waterloo Central Railway offers you.
+Enjoy the steam train ride in Ontario that the Waterloo Central Railway offers you.
 This railway travels from North Waterloo, traversing through St. Jacobs and Elmira before embarking on a scenic ride through the countryside.
 There are many themed train experiences that take place on board the train throughout the year such as the Great Train Robbery, Eggstravaganza Easter train rides, and magical wizards rides.
-This train ride will allow passengers to get a glimpse of the various era in Canadian history.
+This train ride will allow passengers to get a glimpse of the various eras in Canadian history.

 Waterloo Central Railway